 - Quality competition: internal & external competition

-- Team & individual support from Technical Directors
+- Administrative, team & individual support from Technical Directors

 - External Tournaments (if available)